Categories

 What is LMR coaxial cable?

-LMR coaxial cable is a type of coax cable designed for high performance and lower loss than traditional coax cables.
+LMR (Land Mobile Radio) coaxial cable is a type of coax cable designed for high performance and lower loss than traditional coax cables.
 It carries thicker insulation that offers much more durability and is built to handle long-term outdoor use.
 As stated above, LMR coax cable is known and used for its “low loss” feature and is commonly used in CB radios, commercial applications, and marine applications.

 What connectors should I use with LMR coax cable?